Nursing License Requirements in Texas

-Read "Choosing an LVN Program in Texas" to gain a better understanding of the LPN program education requirements and process.
+Read this article about choosing an LVN Program in Texas to gain a better understanding of the LPN program education requirements and process.

 The Board has a list of approved in-state programs as well as unapproved programs that they are aware of (http://www.bon.texas.gov/nursingeducation/faq_students.html).

 Approved programs include mental health nursing theory and care of adult, maternal and pediatric populations, among other topics.